 The key issue of concern is how to demonstrate that the system requirements as defined in chapter 2.1 have been met.
-Basically, a safety demonstration is a set of arguments and evidence elements that support a selected set of dependability claims-in particular the safety-of the operation of a system important to safety used in a given plant environment. (see Figure 1 below and eg [2]).
+Basically, a safety demonstration is a set of arguments and evidence elements that support a selected set of safety claimsof the operation of a system important to safety used in a given plant environment.
+(See Figure 1 below and eg [2]).

-Claims identify functional and/or non-functional properties that must be satisfied by the system.
+Claims identify functional and/or non-functional requirements that must be satisfied by the system.
 A claim may require the existence of a safe state, the correct execution of an action, a specified level of reliability or availability, etc...
 The set of claims must be coherent and as complete as possible.
-By itself, this set defines what the expected dependability of the system is.
+By itself, this set defines what the expected properties of the system are.
 Claims can be decomposed and inferred from sub-claims at various levels of the system architecture, design and operations.
 Claims may coincide with the computer based system requirements that are discussed in chapter 2.1.
 They also may pertain to a property of these requirements (completeness, coherency, soundness) or claim an additional property of the system that was not part of the initial requirements, as in the case of COTS for instance.